AkhiraChain/akhiranode/ui/README.md

 Here is a recipe for how to work with the `ui` scripts in `sifnode`.

-### I want to change the sifchain genesis information within the ui-stack.
+### I want to change the akhirachain genesis information within the ui-stack.

 It is rare to have to touch this but if you do, the following outlines how to go about it.
 You will want to do this because of a need within the e2e branch you will probably have a branch on the ui repo that requires a change to genesis amounts.